TheBevyFlock/bevy_cli/docs/src/cli/web/multi-threading.md

 **Warning**

-This feature is unstable and only available when installing the CLI with the `unstable` feature enabled.
+This feature is unstable and only available when installing the CLI with the `unstable` feature (enabled by default).
 A **nightly Rust** toolchain is also required.

 </div>